pchanho/info30005-pear/README.md

 Q5.
 Accounts

 Account system allows users to create and manage their account utilising password encryption for account security.
 Accounts are then securely checked for email and password verification before access is granted to the user into the application.
 Users can also manage their accounts changing password and email addresses where necessary, meanwhile managing and viewing their friends list.

-	- All controllers within the account functionality can be accessed via ../account/<nameOfRouter> and then tested using relevant parameters
+	- All controllers within the account functionality can be accessed via ../account/nameOfRouter and then tested using relevant parameters
 	- Note: all parameters require a key value pair

 CREATE
 	- Create account
-		URL ../account/create
+		url ../account/create
 		Parameters: firstName, lastName, email, password and birthday

 READ
 	- Read all accounts
-		URL: ../account/readAll
+		url: ../account/readAll
 		Parameters: NULL
 	- Read one account
 		url: ../account/readOne